 When you have anemia, your body doesn’t have enough red blood cells to transport oxygen to your vital organs.
 This can cause symptoms like fatigue and weakness.

 Vitamin B12 is involved in red blood cell formation.
 When vitamin B12 levels are too low, the production of red blood cells is altered, causing megaloblastic anemia.

 Adequate vitamin B12 levels are crucial to a healthy pregnancy.

 Studies show that a fetus’s brain and nervous system require sufficient B12 levels from the mother to develop properly.

-One study found that women with vitamin B12 levels lower than 250 mg/dL were three times more likely to give birth to a child with birth defects, compared to those with adequate levels (4).
+One older study found that females with vitamin B12 levels lower than 250 milligrams per deciliter (mg/dL) were three times more likely to give birth to a child with birth defects, compared to those with adequate levels (

-For women with a vitamin B12 deficiency and levels below 150 mg/dL the risk was five times higher, compared to women with levels above 400 mg/dL (4).
+For females with a vitamin B12 deficiency and levels below 150 mg/dL the risk was five times higher, compared to those with levels above 400 mg/dL (

 Maintaining adequate vitamin B12 levels may support your bone health.